 Gar scales

-Gar are freshwater fish that can grow to 8’ and 300 lbs.
+Gar are freshwater fish that can grow to 8’ long and weigh up to 300 lbs.
 They’ve existed for tens of millions of years, largely unchanged in that time.
-Their bony scales, also called ganoid scales, are unique in that they interlock rather than simply overlap and are covered in dentine (a component of teeth) and a crystalline mineral coating called ganoine.
-Gar have the unique ability to gulp surface air into their swim bladders, which act as rudimentary sets of lungs, allowing them to live in stagnant, poorly oxygenated waters.
+Their bony scales, also called ganoid scales, are unique in that they interlock rather than simply overlap, and are covered in both dentin (a component of teeth) and a crystalline mineral coating called ganoine.
+Another peculiar adaptation of gar is that they have the ability to “gulp” air from the surface into their swim bladders, which act as a rudimentary set of lungs, allowing them to live in stagnant, poorly oxygenated water other fish are unable to withstand.

 Shark vertebrae (pl); vertebra (sg)